Wildflowers of South Greenland

 Another (longer and more difficult) hike from Narsarsuaq that also offers plenty of wildflowers is the Narsarsuaq Glacier Hike.
 This passes through the Hospital Valley before descending into the aptly named Flower Valley, and then climbing very steeply to a different lookout over the Glacier.

-On this trail, you see a lot of the same wildflowers as you do on the Ridge Hike, but you also get to see my favourite wildflower – the Arctic Cottongrass (Ukaliusaq in Greenlandic).
+On this trail, you see a lot of the same wildflowers as you do on the Ridge Hike, but you also get to see my favorite wildflower – the Arctic Cottongrass (Ukaliusaq in Greenlandic).
 This only grows in damp conditions, so can’t be found on top of the ridge.

 Again – the bonus (if you make it to the viewpoint) is an amazing close-up view over the Narsarsuaq Glacier, and you can also continue down to the Glacier itself.

 My recommendation is that if you find yourself in South Greenland during summer, definitely take the time to seek out the wildflowers there.
-Just remember to bring a head-net with you because if the flies find you, they will drive you crazy!
+Just remember to bring a head net with you because if the flies find you, they will drive you crazy!
 Yes, even the dogs wear them 🙂

 How I arranged my trip in South Greenland